FlailingFog/git-wiki-skeleton/wiki/export_panel.md

 ![ ](https://raw.githubusercontent.com/FlailingFog/flailingfog.github.io/master/assets/images/exporter2.1.png)

-### Enable shapekeys
+### Freeze shapekeys

 Shapekeys are reverted to their default values during export.
-Enable this option to apply any shapekeys you have enabled in the character maker to the base mesh.
+Enable this option to freeze any shapekeys you have enabled in the character maker to the base mesh.
 Because the mesh is pre-deformed, other shapekeys will not work correctly in blender.
 Tear and gag eye shapekeys will also not work in blender.
 See the picture below for an example of some shapekeys being pre-applied to the base mesh.

 ![ ](https://raw.githubusercontent.com/FlailingFog/flailingfog.github.io/master/assets/images/exporter3.png)